Last Updated on June 10, 2023 by Dee

 Wood is the key ingredient in this whole art-making practice so you have to pick the best wood that suits your style.

 Soft wood can be used on pyrographies, although some artists prefer more robust woods such as pine, basswood, birch, and bamboo.

 Hardwoods such as oak and ash can also be used.

 In some situations, uneven grain makes burning straight edges difficult.
 Beginners tend to be more comfortable using wood with a smooth surface and a uniform grain.
 Wood can also be very expensive so wood burners with very little experience may prefer to use cheaper wood such as Pine.

 What supplies do I need for wood burning?

 To start off your wood burning you need some essential tools.

-You can go ahead and purchase individual tools to get the job done, or you can get a Wood burning kit with all the tools and tips you need.
+You can go ahead and purchase individual tools to get the job done, or you can get a Wood burning kit (a starter kit) with all the tools and tips you need.

 Here’s a list of the essential wood burning supplies you need: